padcom/grails-json-rest-api/README.md

         git clone https://github.com/kentbutler/grails-json-rest-api.git

+* Run the project's built-in test cases

+        grails test-app -functional

+  and observe the output to see how the REST interface behaves.

+* Add to your Grails project - add the following to grails-app/conf/BuildConfig.groovy  (one possible way)

+         // Adding Plugin-in:  grails-json-rest
+         grails.plugin.location.jsonrest = "../grails-json-rest-api"

+### Examples

-* Clone the sample TodoMVC app and run its functional tests.
+* See the sample TodoMVC app and run its functional tests.

     - [See the 'Installing' section of the blog writeup](http://kentbutlercs.blogspot.hu/2013/03/emberjs-putting-rest-service-behind.html).

+  see the tests defined in test driver

+           todomvc-grails-emberjs/test/functional/todo/TodoFunctionalTests.groovy

+  and domain class JSON methods.

+  - copy/modify for your own domain object.
+Test with

+        grails test-app -functional

 ### Rendering JSON

 The branch adds an optional way to render the JSON for your domain classes.
 I did this because the Grails way wants to render the JSON immediately to a Writer, and I have often found cases where my domain class will get rolled into a larger JSON result, and/or I want to customize the rendering of the JSON to do things like i18n the text going out.
 I find it more flexible to produce a `JSONObject` from my domain class and let the user decide later when to actually render the JSON.
+Also in an OO perspective it makes more sense to place the rendering of the object within its class definition.

 ------------------------